Daube – A Traditional Provencal Stew. Now on Menus all Over France.

 behindthefrenchmenu@gmail.com

-Originally daubes were only made with beef, lamb or goat with the meat marinated overnight in herbs, garlic, vegetables, pork rinds, tomatoes and red wine.
-Then, the next day, with the addition of more red wine a daube would be slowly braised until ready.
-Now daubs come with a far wider range of ingredients and recipes that include fish, shellfish and white wine.
+The first daubes were beef, lamb or goat with the meat marinated overnight in herbsgarlic, vegetables, pork rinds, tomatoes and red wine.
+The next day, with the addition of more red wine, a daube would be slowly braised until ready, and other vegetables would be added.
+Now daubes come with a far wider range of ingredients and recipes that include fish, shellfish and white wine.

 Daube on French menus:

 Daube à l'Ancienne – Daube in the traditional manner; beef marinated and then stewed with red wine and tomato base.
 The vegetables include onions and carrots.
-Dishes offered à l'Ancienne, mean prepared in the traditional manner also offers the diner a chance to ask the waiter what "a l'ancienne" means to the chef.
-Do ask, I have been surprised by the variety of answers.
+Dishes offered à la l'Ancienne are prepared in the traditional manner that also offers the diner a chance to ask the server what "à la l'ancienne" means to the chef.
+Do ask, I have been surprised by the variety of interesting answers.

-Daube à la Niçoise - A daube in the manner of the City of Nice on the Cote d”Azur.
-On menus in Nice written in Niçard (Nissart), the local dialect, mostly a dialect of Provencal and Italian, the menu may offer La Doba Nissarda -The Stew Nicoise.
-Apart from using a local red wine the Nissarde version often includes a local Marc, Armagnac or Cognac.
-Nice is famous for many other dishes including Salade Nicoise and Ratatouille.
+Daube à la Niçoise - A daube in the manner of the City of Nice on the Côte d'Azur.
+Many menus in Nice are written in Niçard (Nissart), the local dialect, which is primarily a dialect of Provencal and Italian; alongside will be French and in the larger restaurants English.
+The menu may offer La Doba Nissarda -The Nicoise Stew.
+Apart from using a local red wine, the Nissarde version often includes a local Marc or an Armagnac or Cognac.
+Nice is famous for many other dishes, including Salade Nicoise and Ratatouille.

 Daube de Thon à la Sétoise – A tuna daube made in the manner of the famous fishing port of Séte on the Mediterranean.